otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-relationships-validation-cors.md

-# 04: Relationships, Validation and Cross-Origin Resource Sharing
+# 04: Relationships and Validation

 ## Relationships